Get Stuff We Love

 "I work with the brow bone and the structure of the face and make sure the eyebrows are moving when you're making expressions and they're on the right part of your face," she added.

-But be warned that microblading is more expensive than drawing your brows on every morning: prepare to spend at least $500 and that appears to be on the low end for the service.
+But be warned that microblading is more expensive than drawing your eyebrows on every morning: prepare to spend at least $500 and that appears to be on the low end for the service.
 It's also a bit painful, but nothing that would scare most people away.
 "It feels kind of like plucking," Terban-Hertell said, adding that she numbs the brow area before microblading.
 (And, hey, maybe that's a small price to pay for having "eyebrows on fleek," but that's your call.)

 The procedure is still relatively new to the United States, but Terban-Hertell suspects it's about to become a "craze."
 And if you follow any beauty buffs on Instagram or you've somehow stumbled upon the #microblading hashtag already, you might argue the craze has already begun.